 All You Can Do

-In working through this introspective dimension of parenting, and in my art about that process, I’ve drawn on two elements of Jewish mysticism.
-First is “the breaking of vessels,” an ancient story about a catastrophe that took place during creation in which “divine light” was packed into vessels that then shattered.
+I drew on “the breaking of vessels,” an ancient story about a catastrophe that took place during creation in which “divine light” was packed into vessels that then shattered.
 Our responsibility, as the story goes, is to recover the shards as an act of world repair.
-Second is a verse: “The whole entire world is a very narrow bridge / and the main thing is not to fear.”
+I also thought about a verse often quoted in my family — “the whole entire world is a very narrow bridge / and the main thing is not to fear.”

 Previous